-LOG.shells is saved in LOG.shells.week and a general poll is started. uucp.longhall
+LOG. shells is saved in LOG. shells. week and a general poll is started.

+uucp.longhall

 This script calls remote systems that are listed in UUCP.LONGHALL.
-You can use this script to reduce your phone bill by calling those systems that are very far away, for example, across the ocean, when the phone rates are the least expensive.
+You can use this script to reduce your telephone bill by calling those systems that are very far away when the phone rates are the least expensive.